ndmckinley/terraform-provider-google-beta/website/docs/r/cloudbuild_trigger.html.markdown

   those files matches a includedFiles glob.
 If not, then we do not trigger a build.

-* `trigger_template` -
-  (Optional)
-  Template describing the types of source changes to trigger a build.
-  Branch and tag names in trigger templates are interpreted as regular expressions.
-Any branch or tag change that matches that regular expression will trigger a build.
-  One of `trigger_template` or `github` must be provided.
-Structure is documented below.

 * `github` -
   (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html))
   Describes the configuration of a trigger that creates a build whenever a GitHub event is received.
-  One of `trigger_template` or `github` must be provided.
 Structure is documented below.

 * `build` -
   (Optional)